 Risk management is an integral part of the medical device product development lifecycle.
-It helps medical device developers ensure that the product is reliable, works as expected and causes no harm to the patients, operators, or the environment.
+It helps medical device developers ensure that the product is reliable, works as expected and causes no harm to the patients, operators or the environment.
 In other words, the main purpose of the risk management cycle is to reduce or mitigate the chances of failure in the product.

 ISO 14971:2007 specifies and regulates the process to be followed by the medical device manufacturers to avoid the possible hazards associated with the device.

-Like ISO 14971, there are many other regulations that specify risk management steps during the development of medical devices.
+Similar to ISO 14971, there are many other regulations that specify risk management steps during the development of medical devices.
 The approach of these could be different, but the goal is the same.

 Steps Involved in Risk Management for Medical Devices

 There are various policies, procedures and practices used to analyze, evaluate, control, and monitor risks systematically in medical devices.
-Let us understand the standard steps to implement a thorough risk management lifecycle for medical devices:
+Let us understand the standard steps in order to implement a thorough risk management lifecycle for medical devices:

 Compliance with #FDA QS and #ISO14971 is necessary for developing risk-free #MedicalDevices @einfochipsltd

-02. Risk Analysis
+2. Risk Analysis

-During this stage, the foreseeable hazards need to be identified as early as possible for assessing the risk.
+During this stage, the foreseeable hazards needs to be identified as early as possible for assessing the risk.
 It is interesting here to note that while assessing risks, the process of identifying potential harms should not only consist of finding the causes but also the potential risk related to them.

-03. Risk Evaluation
+3. Risk Evaluation

 Identifying severity and occurrence (probability) of risks will help in quantifying and evaluating the risk.
-Suppose there is a hazardous situation (very likely to occur), but with low harmful effects and there is another situation where the possibility of harm is very high, then proper visualization of the risk on a matrix is a good idea for deciding which hazard needs to be tackled first.
+Suppose, there is a hazardous situation (very likely to occur), but with low harmful effects and there is another situation where the possibility of harm is very high, then proper visualization of the risk on a matrix is a good idea for deciding which hazard needs to be tackled first.

-04. Risk Control
+4. Risk Control

 Once the risk has been identified, the next step is to control the risk, where the actual implementation of risk mitigation takes place.
 The aim of risk control is to mitigate or lower the intensity of risk to an acceptable level.